SAP/abap-file-formats/docs/json.md

 is added.
 Note that also the `$required` annotation leads to such a behavior.

 ### Default Values
-To ensure that only components whose value is not equal to a specific default value are written to the json file, the annotation
+To ensure that only components whose value is not equal to a specific default value are written to the JSON file, the annotation
 ```abap
 "! $default
 ```